jayed-tz/docuware-code-challenge/README.md

 ```

 ## Assumptions
-A few things were assumed during the development of the project:
+A couple of assumptions that were made during the development of the project:
 1. User registration is not necessary for the prototype
 2. The Event DTO (`EventRequest`) contains a property for the duration, it seemed user friendly.
 However, the DB model `Event` contains the computed EndTime.

 ## Improvements and limitations
 The implementation was kept simple with potential enhancement and improvement areas on:
 1. Retrieve key from a suitable service (AWS Secrets manager, Azure Key Vault etc.)
-2. It was coded on the master branch for simplicity, a proper branching convention would be ideal
+2. Use a Response DTO instead of the DB models
 3. Connection string is hardcoded for now, a proper alternative is necessary
 4. Everything was implemented under one project, separation is necessary for maintainability
 5. Long lived token was used for development